MichaelvanLaar/mvlkss/README.md

 ## To Do List

-- [ ] Adjust the image block snippet to use responsive images and WebP images.
+- [ ] Add the size attribute to the source elements of the image block snippet (to use responsive images).
+- [ ] Move global constants to options config.php.
 - [ ] Add support for background images of page builder rows and grid block rows.
 - [ ] Check if all default block types can be used out of the box or if there are additions required.
 - [ ] Add button block.